Ziprasidone: Pharmacokinetics

 The systemic bioavailability of ziprasidone is 100% when administered intramuscularly and 60% when administered orally without food.

 After a single dose intramuscular administration, the peak serum concentration typically occurs at about 60 minutes after the dose is administered, or earlier.
 Steady state plasma concentrations are achieved within one to three days.
 Exposure increases in a dose-related manner and following three days of intramuscular dosing, little accumulation is observed.

 The bioavailability of the drug is reduced by approximately 50% if a meal is not eaten before Ziprasidone ingestion.

 Ziprasidone is hepatically metabolized by aldehyde oxidase; minor metabolism occurs via cytochrome P450 3A4 (CYP3A4).
 Medications that induce (e.g. carbamazepine) or inhibit (e.g. ketoconazole) CYP3A4 have been shown to decrease and increase, respectively, blood levels of ziprasidone.

 Its biological half-life time is 10 hours at doses of 80–120 milligrams.

 History

 Ziprasidone is chemically similar to risperidone, of which it is a structural analogue.

 It was first synthesized in 1987 at the Pfizer central research campus in Groton, Connecticut.

 Phase I trials started in 1995.
 In 1998 ziprasidone was approved in Sweden.
 After the FDA raised concerns about long QT syndrome, more clinical trials were conducted and submitted to the FDA, which approved the drug on February 5, 2001.

 Society and culture

 Lawsuit

 In September 2009, the U.S. Justice Department announced that Pfizer had been ordered to pay a historic fine of $2.3 billion as a penalty for fraudulent marketing of several drugs, including Geodon.

-Pfizer had illegally promoted Geodon and submitted false claims to government health care programs for uses that were not medically accepted indications.
-The civil settlement also resolves allegations that Pfizer paid kickbacks to health care providers to induce them to prescribe Geodon, as well as other drugs.
-This was the largest civil fraud settlement in history against a pharmaceutical company.
+Brand names

+In the US, Geodon is marketed by Viatris after Upjohn was spun off from Pfizer.

+Research

+Ziprasidone has been studied in and reported to be effective in the treatment of borderline personality disorder, but findings are mixed.